 - Nigella seeds – also known as black cumin seeds, these are little bitter seeds that provide a wonderful background bitter note to the curry.
 You could use celery seeds or cumin seeds if you can’t find nigella seeds.

-Please see the printable recipe card at the bottom of this post for quantities of ingredients.
+Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

 Basic Instructions

-- Add the spices and stir for 30 seconds until fragrant.
+- Add the spices and stir for 30-45 seconds until fragrant.

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.
+Instant Pot and Thermomix instructions are also included in the recipe card.

 Serving suggestions